andrewlin1368/smart-book-management-system/README.md

 ## Others

 - a static network with 4 ports
-- Nodes can be added but every other nodes must also add it manually
 - We assume that every node holds the book being requested.
 - Requests must follow a specific format, sender_port, receiver_port, and book_value